gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - For a build that uses the `cpp` plugin and defines multiple libraries, each library can be built as both a static and shared library binary.
 - Can link a static library into an executable and install and run the resulting executable.

-## Story: Allow customisation of binaries before and after linking
+## Story: Allow customization of binaries before and after linking

 This story introduces a lifecycle task for each binary, to allow tasks to be wired into the task graph for a given binary.
 These tasks will be able to modify the object files or binary files before they are consumed.